rominalodolo/JAVA2/README.md

 ## [Anonymous Inner Class](https://www.geeksforgeeks.org/anonymous-inner-class-java/)
 Nested Classes in Java is prerequisite required before adhering forward to grasp about anonymous Inner class.
 It is an inner class without a name and for which only a single object is created.
 An anonymous inner class can be useful when making an instance of an object with certain “extras” such as overriding methods of a class or interface, without having to actually subclass a class.

+- A single method interface: functional interface
+- Takes 2 strings and returns a boolean
+- You  can logically group code in one place
+- increase encapsulation
+- make your code more redable.

+## String Analysis Regular class
+- Class ananlyses

+## String analysis Anonoymous Inner Class

+## Encapsulate the for Loop

+# Chapter 7: Generics and Collections

+# Chapter 8: Collections, Streams & Filters